d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 ## Summary

-* We can launch and stop a Jupyter server through Amazon SageMaker to run this book.
+* We can create a notebook instance using Amazon SageMaker to run GPU-intensive code of this book.
 * We can update notebooks via the terminal on the Amazon SageMaker instance.

 ## Exercises

-1. Try to edit and run the code in this book using Amazon SageMaker.
+1. Edit and run any section that requires a GPU using Amazon SageMaker.
-1. Access the source code directory via the terminal.
+1. Open a terminal to access the local directory that hosts all the notebooks of this book.

 [Discussions](https://discuss.d2l.ai/t/422)